lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-13-Isabelle_influences.md

 $\Phi\Rightarrow\Psi$.
 Certain quantifier rules, and induction rules, take premises that are in effect universally quantified:
 $[\bigwedge x.\,\Phi(x)]\Rightarrow\Psi$.
-In a logical framework intended to support the natural deduction style, and for a variety of formalisms, it's essential to maintain a clean separation between the syntax of the formalism being supported (the *object-logic*) and the *meta-logic* itself.
+In a logical framework intended to support the natural deduction style—and for a variety of formalisms—it's essential to maintain a clean separation between the syntax of the formalism being supported (the *object-logic*) and the *meta-logic* itself.
 We now can write the conjunction rule (\ref{conjI}) as

 $$\begin{align*} \textrm{true}(\phi)\Rightarrow\textrm{true}(\psi)\Rightarrow\textrm{true}(\phi\land \psi).